Sameer Bhujbal

 Sameer Magan Bhujbal (born 9 October 1973) is an Indian politician and a leader of the Nationalist Congress Party.
 He was member of the 15th Lok Sabha representing Nashik in Maharashtra state in India from 2009 to 2014.

-He is nephew of senior Nationalist Congress Party leader Chhagan Bhujbal.
+In 2023, he was elected as the NCP President of Mumbai by the Nationalist Congress Party (Ajit Pawar Faction).
+He is the nephew of senior NCP leader Chhagan Bhujbal.